 People was naturally taken by the Brownie Box camera enclosure, and learning about the parts that are inside.
 Like me, I sense many see some sort of potential here, but just are not quite sure what to do with it (?)

-The post "Peeking Inside the New Storybox" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2014/10/peeking-istorybox/) on October 13, 2014.
+The post "Peeking Inside the New Storybox" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2014/10/peeking-istorybox/) on October 13, 2014.